 Infrastructure monitoring tracks the performance, availability, and resource utilization of containers, hosts, and other backend components.

 Infrastructure monitoring typically entails instrumenting a host by installing an agent.
-With Middleware infrastructure monitoring, you can start the instrumentation process with a straightforward guided installation.
-Our agent recognizes the running applications and logs sources in your environment and automatically recommends the correct agent for your application.
+With Middleware infrastructure monitoring, the process is streamlined through a guided installation.
+Our intelligent agent automatically detects:

 Here’s a small architecture diagram showing you how Middleware collects and processes your data to provide you with robust Infrastructure monitoring: